 Like the Coolermaster CM Trigger mechanical keyboard, the Durandal also makes use of Cherry MX Brown key switches.
-As I mentioned in the Trigger article, Cherry MX Brown switches bridge the gap between typists and gamers by catering to both with noticeable bump or tactile feedback when a key is pressed.
+As I mentioned in the Trigger article, Cherry MX Brown switches bridge the gap between typists and gamers by catering to both with a noticeable bump or tactile feedback when a key is pressed.
 The Durandal delivers.
-The key switches do indeed produce a light bump so you know you have hit the actuation point for the keys.
+The key switches do indeed produce a light bump, so you know you have hit the actuation point for the keys.
 Like nearly all mechanicals, you do not have to bottom out your key press for a given key to register.
 The Durandal deftly lends itself to speedy typists and lightening fast gaming sessions.
 If you crave that bump to help even out your fast-paced frag fiestas, the Durandal G1NL offers it up in heaping scoops.

-Additionally, this mechanical also enjoys 128k on-board memory for saving macros and profiles, laser engraved keycaps for longevity, 2-port USB hub for plug ‘n play ease, built-in 3.5mm connections for headphone and mic, removable hard plastic wrist rest, tilt feet underneath for added comfort and position, windows key disable function to keep you in the game and full N-key rollover on USB.
+Additionally, this mechanical also enjoys 128k on-board memory for saving macros and profiles, laser engraved keycaps for longevity, a 2-port USB hub for plug ‘n play ease, built-in 3.5mm connections for headphone and mic, removable hard plastic wrist rest, tilt feet underneath for added comfort and position, windows key disable function to keep you in the game and full N-key rollover on USB.
 N-Key rollover is the only oddball out in that feature set.
-Most mechanicals feature a similar spec sheet.
+Most mechanicals features a similar spec sheet.

 Should that stop you from giving the Durandal G1NL a spin?
 No!
 This mechanical keyboard is a delight to work on.
 The experience is very similar to the CoolerMaster CM Trigger.
 But the Durandal is a bit more concise.
 The wrist rest is thinner, but also hard plastic.
-There are no dedicated gaming or macro keys, so this too reduces the overall width of the board.
-I don’t do a lot with macros so the omission was negligible.
-The Durandal offers solid highly responsive keys.
+There are no dedicated gaming or macro keys, so this, too, reduces the overall width of the board.
+I don’t do a lot with macros, so the omission was negligible.
+The Durandal offers solid, highly responsive keys.
 All are very easy to reach.
 The rigid nature of the Cherry MX Brown key switches reduces typing mistakes while offering that tactile bump to let you know when a key press is registered.
 This is a mechanical board, so expect audible clicking with every key press.
 Some folks don’t like that, light sleepers like my wife included.
 But for those who don’t mind or just demand the ease and responsiveness of a mechanical, you just simply can’t go wrong with the Durandal G1NL mechanical keyboard.

 Bottom Line: The MaxKeyboard Durandal G1NL is another powerful contender on the mechanical circuit.
-It’s comparable to the CM Trigger with a few minor differences.
+It’s comparable to the CM Trigger, with a few minor differences.
 Point being: this one comes highly recommended!